n30liberal/phash_utils/readme.md

 remove_dupes.py - --auto-delete, will delete without input if it determines the first frame is a good enough match (mse threshold) for both files. (both being biggest_file, and smaller_file)

+remove_dupes.py - it will actually only *really* delete files if you pass --direct-delete, otherwise it moves the file to the specified trash directory

 ## Usage

 fill out the user_config.py file with your information.